 Know what you're buying

-Before completing the purchase online, you will need to acknowledge that you have:
+Before completing the purchase, you will need to acknowledge that you have:

 - Read and understood the Policy Illustration and product summary, including any exclusion of coverage

 - Disclosed fully and truthfully all information requested in the application form and any supplementary questionnaire(s)

 If medical and moratorium or financial underwriting is required, you will have to acknowledge that you have declared: